 The tutor smiles indulgently.
 "Good.
 Then—"

-"But why this?
-Science and history and geography is pointless...
+"But why this?" she interrupts, "Science and history and geography is pointless...
 Why can't I just do my target practice?
-I like guns."
+I like guns," Natalya reminds eagerly.

+She swallows the suddenly large lump in her throat.
 She whispers, "No, it's not that..."

 Natalya looks at him questioningly, but doesn't say anything.

 "But I do it because I know how important it is.
 And in time, Natalya, you'll learn to appreciate the necessity.
 Our government knows what is best for us, what the world needs.
-It's a great burden, borne for our sakes.
+It's a great burden, which is borne for our sakes.
 We must do anything we can to help.
 We must never disappoint our country."